0

 – user10155

-Apr 26, 2016 at 13:11
+Commented Apr 26, 2016 at 13:11

 • Lol, thank you for the reminder.
 As a moderately prolific Stack Exchange user with 5800+ rep on this site alone, I am well aware of the "Accept Answer" feature, and will make use of it when I am ready, which may sometimes come weeks or months later after I have let the question "simmer."
 There's no need to remind people!
 Just write high-quality posts and rep will come to you quite naturally.
-Apr 26, 2016 at 14:36
+Commented Apr 26, 2016 at 14:36

 • Sometimes I like to leave the question open just so that others might answer.
-Apr 26, 2016 at 16:32
+Commented Apr 26, 2016 at 16:32

 2 Answers 2